reviewboard/reviewboard/docs/manual/webapi/2.0/extra-data.rst

    with nested keys, unable to store complex JSON documents, and unable to store strings that look like numbers or booleans.

-   If targetting Review Board 3.0 or higher, we recommend using the more modern :ref:`merging <webapi2.0-extra-data-merging>` or :ref:`patching <webapi2.0-extra-data-patching>` methods instead.
+   If targeting Review Board 3.0 or higher, we recommend using the more modern :ref:`merging <webapi2.0-extra-data-merging>` or :ref:`patching <webapi2.0-extra-data-patching>` methods instead.